David-Ade-Creator/inventory_app/README.md

 # Rest Api For Inventory Application

-This is an application that provides end points to perform the following operations
+This is an application that provides end points to create inventory items, modify them and also add them to specific warehouse/location.

 ## Running the application locally